-Many business dictionaries state that there is no difference between the terms work in process and work in progress, so you should generally not have trouble interchanging the terms.
+Many business dictionaries state that there is no difference between the terms work in process and work in progress, so it is possible to interchange the terms.

 However, there is a difference based on the common usage of the terms process and progress.
 "Process" implies that there is a manufacturing process in place where products are created under a standardized and ongoing production system.
 Thus, work in process applies more readily to a manufacturing environment.

 The word "progress" implies a longer-term period during which a product is completed, possibly covering a number of accounting periods.
-Given the implied duration, this means that work in progress more readily applies to longer-term consulting projects and construction projects.
+Given the implied duration, this means that work in progress more readily applies to longer-term consulting projects and customized product work.
 In both cases, there is no highly engineered process in place for arriving at a final product, as would be the case in a manufacturing environment.

 These concepts do not apply to construction projects, for which there is a separate construction-in-progress account that accumulates costs.
-Once a construction project has been completed, the balance in this account is shifted into a fixed assets building account.
+Once a construction project has been completed, the balance in this account is shifted into a fixed assets building account and then depreciated.

 In short, there are differences in how you can use the terms work in process and work in progress - however, these are fine distinctions, so you should be able to use either term in most cases.